-This report continues our tradition of working in collaboration with the federal government to address the issues affecting persons with disabilities.
+This report continues the Government of Newfoundland and Labrador's tradition of working in collaboration with the federal government to address the issues affecting persons with disabilities.
 In April 2004, the Governments of Newfoundland and Labrador and Canada signed the Labour Market Agreement for Persons with Disabilities (LMAPD).
-The LMAPD confirms the commitment of the Government of Newfoundland and Labrador and Canada to work towards ensuring that Newfoundlanders and Labradorians with disabilities can participate successfully in the labour market.
+The LMAPD confirms the commitment of the Governments of Newfoundland and Labrador and Canada to work towards ensuring that Newfoundlanders and Labradorians with disabilities can participate successfully in the labour market.
 This report continues to build on and describes the important programs and services that are funded under the LMAPD in the province to help persons with disabilities integrate into the workplace.
 It outlines provincial objectives, program descriptions, target populations and planned expenditures intended to increase the employment opportunities and enhance the employability of Newfoundlanders and Labradorians with disabilities.

-The Government of Newfoundland and Labrador continues to work in partnership with the Government of Canada and the community on approaches to best meet the needs of persons with disabilities and to achieve the objectives of the LMAPD.
+The Government of Newfoundland and Labrador continues to work in partnership with the Government of Canada, the community of persons with disabilities, post-secondary training institutions and employers on approaches to best meet the needs of persons with disabilities and to achieve the objectives of the LMAPD.